 Rizoiu, M-A & Xie, L 2017, 'Online Popularity Under Promotion: Viral Potential, Forecasting, and the Economics of Time.', ICWSM, AAAI Press, pp. 182-191.

-Rizoiu, M-A, Velcin, J, Bonnevay, S & Lallich, S 2016, 'ClusPath: a temporal-driven clustering to infer typical evolution paths', DATA MINING AND KNOWLEDGE DISCOVERY, European Conference on Machine Learning and Principles and Practice of Knowledge Discovery, SPRINGER, Riva del Garda, ITALY, pp. 1324-1349.View/Download from: Publisher's site
+Rizoiu, M-A, Velcin, J, Bonnevay, S & Lallich, S 2016, 'ClusPath: a temporal-driven clustering to infer typical evolution paths', DATA MINING AND KNOWLEDGE DISCOVERY, European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD), SPRINGER, Riva del Garda, ITALY, pp. 1324-1349.View/Download from: Publisher's site

 Mishra, S, Rizoiu, M-A & Xie, L 2016, 'Feature Driven and Point Process Approaches for Popularity Prediction.', CIKM, ACM, pp. 1069-1078.